The dark history of the climate debate

 At the Movies: You can’t handle the Inconvenience

 Al Gore releases An Inconvenient Truth.
 The film’s most iconic graph indelibly burns into our consciousness the synchronized dance of CO2 levels with global temperatures.
-To avoid confusing viewers, Al Gore uses Mike’s Nature trick to hide the lag.
+(To avoid confusing viewers, Gore uses Mike’s Nature trick to hide the lag.)

-Evidence has officially jumped the ‘field barrier’: scientists everywhere go to the cinema only to learn that their papers are answering a question they didn’t ask.
+Evidence has officially jumped the ‘field barrier’: scientists everywhere go to the cinema only to learn that their papers have answered a question they didn’t ask.

 The documentary is an instant hit with school teachers.
 Unfortunately, skeptics seize on a number of isolated lies to imply they somehow discredit the whole movie.

 Justice Burton of the High Court of England and Wales finds it unlawful to show An Inconvenient Truth in UK schools without ‘guidance notes’ alerting children to the film’s “political bias” and “errors of science.”
 Eager to win back the British education market, Gore’s editing team experiments with cutting all falsehoods and/or dishonest statements from the film.
-But the new, deception-free version tests poorly with schoolteachers, who complain that its 12-minute runtime won’t even be enough to waste a period.
+But the new, deception-free version tests poorly with teachers, who complain that its 12-minute run-time isn’t even enough to waste a school period.

 At the movies: Mainstream science finally hits the mainstream

-Filmmaker and skeptic-hater James Cameron brings to the screen the story of a band of noble savages and their fight to save a world-wide web of teleconnected trees from the rapacity of an evil mining executive.
+Filmmaker and skeptic-hater James Cameron brings us the story of a band of noble savages and their fight to save a global web of teleconnected trees from the rapacity of an evil mining executive.
 Not only does it make mad money, Avatar also dethrones An Inconvenient Truth as the most scientifically-accurate movie about the Hockey Stick to date.

-Australians scandalized, misinformed when Gillard Government Chief Climate Commissioner Distinguished Panasonic Sustainability Professor Tim Flannery denies the last decade of climate change on national TV, claiming that “there hasn’t been a continuation of that warming trend.”
+Australians scandalized, misinformed when Gillard Government Chief Climate Commissioner Distinguished Panasonic Sustainability Professor Timothy J. Flannery, PhD denies the last decade of climate change, claiming on national TV that “there hasn’t been a continuation of that [former] warming trend.”